 How Do PoE Switches Supply Power for PoE Powered Devices?

-Driven by the demand for connection and monitoring of smart IoT devices, PoE (Power over Ethernet) network switch has progressed as an increasingly efficient medium for power and data delivery over the network.
-Then, to take PoE switch as an example to explore how PoE switch delivers power for the PDs and if Power over Ethernet damages the connected devices or not.
-The post offers detailed explanations of PoE switch power supply.
+Driven by the demand for connection and monitoring of smart IoT devices, the PoE switch has progressed as an increasingly efficient medium for power and data delivery over the network.
+This article will explain the working principles and working mode of the PoE switch power supply, the limited distance, and the maximum voltages of the PoE switch supply.

-Detection of PDs: At the beginning, the PoE switch outputs a very small voltage at the port until it detects that the cable terminal connection is a PD that supports the IEEE802.3af standard.
-Generally, a 24.9kΩ resistor is selected in the flashlight equipment to confirm the load IEEE802.3AF power supply standard.
-It's worthwhile to mention that only active PoE network switches will perform this check, whereas passive PoE network switch or injector will not.
-The differences between active and passive PoE Switch will be further illustrated here: Active vs. Passive PoE Switch: Which Should We Choose?
+Detection of PDs: At the beginning, the PoE switch outputs a minimal voltage at the port until it detects that the cable terminal connection is a PD that supports the IEEE802.3af standard.
+Generally, a 24.9kΩ resistor is selected in the flashlight equipment to confirm the load IEEE802.3af power supply standard.
+It's worthwhile to mention that only active PoE network switches will perform this check, whereas passive PoE network switches or injectors will not.
+The differences between active and passive PoE switches will be further illustrated here: Active vs. Passive PoE Switch: Which Should We Choose?

-Classification of PoE swich power supply capability: After detecting the PD, the PoE switch will apply a voltage of 15-20V to the PD and determine the specific level of the PD by measuring the current.
-The switch classifies the device as Class 0, 1, 2, 3, 4, 5, 6, 7, 8 types and supplies proper power when it detects a resistor.
+Classification of PoE Switch Power Supply Capability: After detecting the PD, the PoE switch will apply a voltage of 15-20V to the PD and determine the specific level of the PD by measuring the current.
+The switch classifies the device as Class 0, 1, 2, 3, 4, 5, 6, 7, and 8 types and supplies proper power when it detects a resistor.

 |Class||PSE Output Power (W)||PD Input Power (W)|

-Normal power supply: After the voltage is reached to 48V, the PoE switch provides stable and reliable 48V DC power to the PD.
+Normal Power Supply: After the voltage is reached 48V, the PoE switch provides stable and reliable 48V DC power to the PD.

-Disconnection of PoE switch power supply: PoE switch will quickly (usually within 300-400ms) cuts off the power and re-enters the PD detection procedure when the following situations occur:
+Disconnection of PoE Switch Power Supply: PoE switch will quickly (usually within 300-400ms) cut off the power and re-enters the PD detection procedure when the following situations occur:

 The PD is removed.